¡Hola, soy Lorena!

-It has not been easy, but it has been so very worth every second.
+Needless to say, my bilingual parenting journey has not been easy, but it has been so very worth every second.
 As Kevin Wong beautifully states: “though raising children is often a thankless job, bilingualism is a gift that they will undoubtedly thank you for one day.”

 While you can still find my best mom tips and advice, most of my new content aims to help the bilingual aspirer and language lover.
 And since a lot of my focus is geared towards young kids, I also offer lots of play-based activities for kids.
 Through play, we learn most, especially when it comes to language learning.

 Right now these activities are geared for toddlers and preschoolers, but they will grow, as my son Lennox grows.
 I make content for him, and share them with you all if it seems to work!

 With all of that said, thank you for staying this far.
 I hope you can find your bilingual beginning and a special place here on my blog.
 I look forward to providing you with current and creative content!
 Don’t forget to subscribe below for our blog post updates and access to our free Spanish printables!

 Don’t forget to find me on social media too!

 Check out some of my most popular posts:

 - Raising Bilingual Children?
 Here are 13 Facts You Need to Know!